 tidytext package has a function that will help us clean up stop words!
 To use this we:

 tidytext.
-This data is simply a list of words that we may want to remove in a natural language analysis.
+This data is simply a list of words that you may want to remove in a natural language analysis.

 Let’s give this a try next!

-Now that we’ve performed this final step of cleaning, we can try to plot, once again.
+Now that we’ve performed this final step of cleaning, you can try to plot, once again.

 Explore networks of words

 You might also want to explore words that occur together in tweets.
 LEt’s do that next.

 ngrams specifies pairs and 2 is the number of words together